GadgetRenu

 The short answer: yes, your Apple Watch is worth selling.
 Even older models hold meaningful resale value thanks to strong demand in the secondhand market.
 Refurbished Apple Watches are popular with budget-conscious buyers, fitness enthusiasts who want a basic tracker, and international buyers in markets where new Apple Watch prices are higher.

 But the range of values is wide.
-An Apple Watch Ultra 3 in excellent condition can fetch up to $400, while an Apple Watch SE 2nd Gen might bring in around $80.
+An Apple Watch Ultra 3 in excellent condition leads the range, while an older SE in worn condition sits at the low end — and the gap between them runs into hundreds of dollars.
 The biggest single factor — bigger than generation, bigger than size — is the case material.
-A stainless steel or titanium Apple Watch is worth dramatically more than an aluminum one, even within the same generation.
+A stainless steel or titanium Apple Watch is worth noticeably more than an aluminum one, even within the same generation.

 This guide covers real, current buyback prices for every major Apple Watch model from Series 8 through the latest Ultra 3.
 We'll explain what affects your watch's value, how Apple's own trade-in compares to selling for cash, and how to get the maximum payout.

-All prices below are for devices in excellent condition as of April 2026.
+All values below assume devices in excellent condition.
 Your specific watch may be worth more or less depending on condition, connectivity, and case material.
-For an instant quote on your Apple Watch, visit GadgetRenu's Apple Watch page.
+For your exact current quote, visit GadgetRenu's Apple Watch page.

 Apple Watch Trade-In Prices: Every Model's Value Right Now